SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Conclusion

 \section{Conclusion}

-In this paper, we presented SplitGuard, a method for SplitNN clients to detect if they are being targeted by a training-hijacking attack \cite{pasquini_unleashing_2021} or not.
-We described the theoretical foundations underlying SplitGuard, experimentally evaluated its effectiveness, and discussed at depth many issues related to its use.
-We conclude that when used appropriately, and in a secure setting without label-sharing, a client running SplitGuard can successfully detect training-hijacking attacks and leave the attacker empty-handed.
+In this paper, we presented SplitGuard, a method for SplitNN clients to detect if they are being targeted by a training-hijacking attack \cite{pasquini_unleashing_2021}.
+We described the theoretical foundations underlying SplitGuard, experimentally evaluated its effectiveness, and discussed issues related to its use.
+We conclude that when used appropriately (potentially combined with other tools such as differential privacy \cite{gawron2022feature}), and in a secure setting without label-sharing, a client running SplitGuard can successfully detect training-hijacking attacks and leave the attacker empty-handed.